cltl/vu-rm-pip3/docs/installation.md

 Possibly, both version 2 and version 3 of Python may be installed on the Linux system, and two versions of Pip.
 This can be checked using 'python --version'.
 Python3 is needed as the default Python version.
 This requires the creation of a new symbolic link (see see [AskUbuntu](https://askubuntu.com/questions/603949/python-2-7-is-still-default-though-alias-python-python3-4-is-set)).

-Finally, install all Python requirements using 'pip install -r ./requirements.txt' and, additionally, install 2To3 using 'pip install 2to3'.
+Finally, install all Python requirements using 'pip install -r ./cfg/requirements.txt'.

 The pipeline may now be tested using the following command.